HamzaFarhat/LeetCodePrep/README.md

 - two different solutions O(1) memory is using bubble sort "sorted()" function built in on python.
 Also O(n) memory is comparing 2 dictionaries (key, value) pairs
 ## RotateImage.py
 - Used matrices, rotate from one point to other
+## Find difference between 2 programmers (Hackerrank)
+- used a simple while loop to find how many days for one person to catch up to another to solve problems.
+Find edge cases